Emma Gendron: Screenwriting

 Shortly after writing Namounah, Gendron met Joseph-Arthur Homier, who was making newsreel films about Montréal at the time.

-Gendron's first screenwriting credit was for Homier's feature-length film, Madeleine de Verchères (1922), a book adaption based on the tale of Quebecois heroine, Madeleine de Verchères.
+Gendron's first screenwriting credit was for Homier's feature-length film, Madeleine de Verchères (1922), an adaption based on the tale of Quebecois heroine Madeleine de Verchères.
 The film was successful in Canadian box offices, which led Gendron and Homier to release another film, La drogue fatale (1924).
 La drogue fatale (1924) failed to reach Anglophone-Canadian audiences and was not nearly as successful as Madeleine de Verchères (1922).

 Shortly after the release of La drogue fatale (1924), Homier and Gendron began working on their third film, Les fils de la liberté, which was to be a tale of the Quebecois rebellion against the British in the late 1830s.
-However, this film was never taken to the production stage.
+The film was never taken to the production stage.

 After the release of La drogue fatale and end of her work on Les fils de la liberté, Gendron returned to journalism in Montréal.
 She became well known for her advice column, Courrier de Manon, in which she wrote as her persona, Manon.
 The column was later gathered in La Revue de Manon, a women's magazine and film digest.
 In La Revue de Manon, Gendron wrote serial romances and gossip columns among other pieces.
 She also began writing serial novels and children's comics that have been argued by some to be infamous for reproducing Rosicrucian ideas.